Ligularia (leopard plant) : planting, growing and care

 -

 Look no further...
 Ligularias have few enemies, apart from slugs and snails!
-Gastropods are particularly fond of their young shoots and leaves!
-You can make a slug trap or spread sawdust or ashes around your young plants to keep them away.
+Gastropods are especially fond of their young shoots and leaves.
+You can make a slug trap or scatter sawdust or ash around your young plants to deter them.
 If that isn't enough, use slug pellets.

 - Subscribe!